DannyFung97/cra-web3-react-8/README.md

-# CRA with Web3-React

-This project was created to serve as a template for the use of Web3-React v8.
+# Solace V2 Frontend

+Frontend for Solace v2.

+Key improvements over previous interface (solace-client):
+Updated Web3-React dependency from v6 to v8
+Updated React Router from v5 to v6
+Updated React from v16 to v18
+Changed the definition and organization of themes and colors